ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * I only have ATA drives, so testing would be almost impossible.

 Immediate Offline Tests are not supported.
 I haven't found a way to reliably monitor them yet.
+Besides, they run automatically anyway if Automatic Offline Data Collection is enabled.

 You may run several tests on different drives in parallel, but you will only see the progress information of the last executing test.
 So, if you run tests on drives A, B and C (in that order), you won't be able to monitor the tests on A and B until C completes.
 And you won't be able to see any progress on A until both B and C complete their tests.
+This doesn't affect the tests themselves, just your ability to see their progress.

 Testing is only supported on drives which correctly report their progress information in capabilities.